danio86/Rock-Paper-Scissors-Well/README.md

         - The footer includes links to the relevant social media sites for the Game-Developer Company.
 The links will open to a new tab to allow easy navigation for the user.
         - The footer is valuable to the user as it allows them to get Information via social media.
         - The footer idea and basic code is taken form the **Code-Institute Love-Running-Project** but has been slightly modified.
+        - This area will allow the user to follow the company on social media.

         - The Footer Image:<br>
             <img src="assets/images/screenshot-footer.png" alt="Footer">